Mik1ll/LuaRenamer/README.md

 ```

 ## Usage

+### Important Note for File Moving
+The only destination folders settable by the renamer are import folders with Drop Type of Destination or Both.
+The final destination MUST match the Name of a drop folder (not the Path) in order to move the file.

 ### Shoko Desktop
 1. Navigate to Utilities/File Renaming
 1. Either create a new script or change the type of the current script to ScriptRenamer in the drop-down menu.